Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.1 - Flight demonstration/README.md

 > Currently the `@workspace` command doesn't always give the correct answer.
 It also makes things up.
 This is a known issue and will be improved in the future.
 However, it does give a good idea of what is possible.
 > When asking follow-up questions, the @agent needs to be provided again.
 For example, if you ask `@workspace` a question and then ask another question, you need to type `@workspace` again.

+> [!IMPORTANT]
+> What the `@workspace` agent does, is look at the opened Workspace in VS Code (usually a folder or a project), and use the file tree information to analyze each file briefly and see if it would be intesting context to send into Copilot.
+This analysis happens clientside and only the files that match (for example the file name indicates a match, or a piece of the file content looks like a match), then those files/parts are send in as extra context.
+This can be seen in the "Used x references" in the Chat interface that can be openened and reviewed for the file references.

 ### Step 2: Airplane Docking - Add new Flight Model

 - Open GitHub Copilot Chat Extension